Before going through all my articles, you should know that there are two different Iraq(s):

 When to go – Iraqi Kurdistan has a continental climate, meaning that summers are hot and winters cold.
 Therefore, spring and autumn would be the best months.

 Tour guides – The only guide I recommend is Karwan from Iraqi Kurdistan Tours, an independent tour guide that is becoming a real legend in the region.
-He is, seriously, the best in his field and, for being a reader of this blog, you can get an exclusive 7.50USD daily discount.
-This means that, if you book a 5-day tour, you will get a 37.50USD discount.
+He is, seriously, the best in his field and, for being a reader of this blog, you can get an exclusive 5% discount on your final quote.
 You just need to send him an email at [email protected], mentioning my promo code ATC-KURD.

 My top things to do in Kurdistan – From historical villages to epic landscapes, Iraqi Kurdistan has an incredible tourist potential.
 These are just some of my most favorite activities: